NGWPC/autoeval-jobs/interfaces/interfaces.md

 - Generates flood extent/depth maps from a HAND REM.
 This job inundates a *single* hand catchment.
 It can be configured to return either a depth FIM or an extent FIM.

 ### Arguments
+- **region_tag**
+  - Used by the job logs to help pipeline track status of evaluation for different regions.
 - **geo_mem_cache**
   - The GDAL cache size in megabytes to use when processing gridded data.
 Raster processing is the most memory intensive portion of this job so this argument effectively limits the memory used by the job.
-- **output_type**
+- **fim_type**
   - Extent (binary) vs Depth (float values)

 ### Inputs
-- **catchment**:
+- **catchment_data_path**:
-  - This input is a JSON file that contains a rating curve every HydroID in a HAND catchment along with metadata necessary to process the HydroID.
-It has the following structure:
+  - This input is path to a JSON file that contains a rating curve every HydroID in a HAND catchment along with metadata necessary to process the HydroID.
+The json file should have the following structure:
   ```json
   {
       "<catchment_id>": {